apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 * **recordReader_class**

     Specifies a fully-qualified class name of a custom RecordReader.
-    A default value is `org.apache.hadoop.hive.ql.exec.TextRecordReader`
+A default value is `org.apache.hadoop.hive.ql.exec.TextRecordReader`.

 * **recordWriter_class**

     Specifies a fully-qualified class name of a custom RecordWriter.
 A default value is `org.apache.hadoop.hive.ql.exec.TextRecordWriter`.

 * **script**